jeffreyhwatson/nlp_sentiment_project/README.md

 <font size="4">`Negative`                   accounts for 6% of the data.</font>

-Positive and negative tweets are both are under-represented in the original data, with negative tweets being extremely under-represented.
+Positive and negative tweets are both under-represented in the original data, with negative tweets being extremely under-represented.

 ### Augmented Dataset Class Balance
 ![graph4](./reports/figures/aug_emotion_share.png)